HectorPulido/cv-generator-with-rust/README.md

 ## Features
 - Nodes: intro, description, rightImage, techStack, space, extra (html), social
+- Rest API to generate CV
-- json convertion to pdf
+- JSON to pdf

 ## TO DO
 - ~~Expose as Rest API~~